-The body of the main program contains a try block in which we place all the client code, followed by a catch block.
-The catch block catches all exceptions that may be thrown by the code; the intent is that, if the code encounters an unexpected run-time exception anywhere, the stack is unwound all the way back to the main program, which prints the exception and then returns failure to the operating system.
+The body of the main program contains a begin block in which we place all the client code, followed by a rescue block.
+The rescue block catches all exceptions that may be thrown by the code; the intent is that, if the code encounters an unexpected run-time exception anywhere, the stack is unwound all the way back to the main program, which prints the exception and then returns failure to the operating system.

-The body of our try block goes through the following steps:
+The body of our begin block goes through the following steps:

-- 1. We initialize the lce run time by calling Ice\initialize.
-The call to initialize returns an Ice\Communicator reference, which is the main object in the lce run time. - 2.
+- 1. We initialize the lce run time by calling Ice::initialize.
+(We pass ARGV to this call because the client may have command-line arguments that are of interest to the run time; for this example, the client does not require any command-line arguments.)
+The call to initia lize returns an Ice::Communicator reference, which is the main object in the lce run time. - 2.
 The next step is to obtain a proxy for the remote printer.
 We create a proxy by calling stringToProxy on the communicator, with the string "SimplePrinter:default -p 10000".
 Note that the string contains the object identity and the port number that were used by the server.
 (Obviously, hard-coding object identities and port numbers into our applications is a bad idea, but it will do for now; we will see more architecturally sound ways of doing this when we discuss IceGrid.) - 3.
-The proxy returned by stringToProxy is of type Ice\ObjectPrx, which is at the root of the inheritance tree for interfaces and classes.
+The proxy returned by stringToProxy is of type Ice::ObjectPrx, which is at the root of the inheritance tree for interfaces and classes.
 But to actually talk to our printer, we need a proxy for a Demo::Printer interface, not an Object interface.
-To do this, we need to do a down-cast by calling Demo\PrinterPrxHelper::checkedCast.
+To do this, we need to do a down-cast by calling Demo::PrinterPrx::checkedCast.
 A checked cast sends a message to the server, effectively asking "is this a proxy for a Demo::Printer interface?"
-If so, the call returns a proxy narrowed to the Printer interface; otherwise, if the proxy denotes an interface of some other type, the call returns null. - 4.
-We test that the down-cast succeeded and, if not, throw an exception that terminates the client. - 5.
+If so, the call returns a proxy of type Demo::PrinterPrx; otherwise, if the proxy denotes an interface of some other type, the call returns nil. - 4.
+We test that the down-cast succeeded and, if not, throw an error message that terminates the client. - 5.
 We now have a live proxy in our address space and can call the printString method, passing it the time-honored "Hello World!" string.
 The server prints that string on its terminal.

 Before the code exits, it destroys the communicator (if one was created successfully).
-Doing this is essential in order to correctly finalize the Ice run time.
-If a script neglects to destroy the communicator, Ice destroys it automatically.
+Doing this is essential in order to correctly finalize the lce run time: the program must call destroy on any communicator it has created; otherwise, undefined behavior results.

-Running the Client in PHP
+Running the Client in Ruby

 The server must be started before the client.
-Since Ice for PHP does not support server-side behavior, we need to use a server from another language mapping.
+Since Ice for Ruby does not support server-side behavior, we need to use a server from another language mapping.
 In this case, we will use the C++ server: